openstack/ironic-python-agent/doc/source/contributor/hardware_managers.rst

 successfully on any hardware managers, ``HardwareManagerMethodNotFound`` is raised.

+Some methods, such as ``filter_device``, are expected to return ``None`` to indicate a negative result (i.e., to exclude a device) which happens when one or more hardware managers override the method and at least one explicitly returns ``None``.
+If dispatch ever reaches the generic manager, the device is returned without filtering.

+This design allows granular control over filtering.
+To avoid unintentionally excluding devices, hardware managers must either return the device (or a modified copy), raise ``IncompatibleHardwareMethodError``, or refrain from overriding the method at all.

 Why build a custom HardwareManager?
 -----------------------------------
 Custom hardware managers allow you to include hardware-specific tools, files